 Lines 314-15 - So was animal biomass measured outside of the kelp forest in the within-site comparisons?
 I don’t think it was from reading the methods.
 So was this animal biomass from the kelp forest as the predictor here?
 Seems like the biomass of animals outside of the kelp forest would have influenced this difference so it feels like they are missing some important information with which to interpret their patterns.

-RESPONSE: As clarified above, animal biomass here refers to the total wet weight of the animals surveyed along the margins of the kelp forest (Figure S1.01).
-We do not consider animals inside vs outside the forest, only the entire community associated with the forest as a source of NH₄⁺ generated in and immediately around the forest.
+RESPONSE: Correct: animal biomass from the edge of the kelp forest (our proxy for within, as clarified above) is the predictor here.
+We agree that it might have reduced noise to consider how the difference in animal biomass between in and out of kelp forests influences the difference in ammonium concentration.

 Lines 329-31 - How were these data included in the model?
 Or were they?
 Not clear how these data were used